YoKummy/IoT-project/README.md

 2. **Player Input**:
    - Press buttons `5`, `6`, and `Enter` (56).
 3. **Feedback**:
-   - **Correct Answer**: The spring ejects a toy, and the next problem appears.
+   - **Correct Answer**: The lcd displays next problem and plus score.
-   - **Incorrect Answer**: The screen shows "Correct Answer: 56.
+   - **Incorrect Answer**: The screen ~~shows "Correct Answer: 56.
 Try Again!"
+ONLY IF I HAVE A BIGGER LCD~~ display "Wrong" and deduct points.

 ---